SebastianUA/Certified-Kubernetes-Application-Developer/README.md

   - `ttlSecondsAfterFinished`: A way to clean up finished Jobs (either Complete or Failed) automatically is to use a TTL mechanism provided by a TTL controller for finished resources, by specifying the `.spec.ttlSecondsAfterFinished` field of the Job.
 For example: `ttlSecondsAfterFinished: 100`.
   - `parallelism`: Determines the maximum number of Pods that can run in parallel.
 For example, if you set `parallelism` to `2`, Kubernetes will ensure that no more than two pods are running at the same time.
   - `completions`: Determines the desired number of successfully finished pods a Job should have.
 For example, if you set `completions` to `5`, Kubernetes will ensure that five Pods have completed successfully.
+  - `activeDeadlineSeconds`: The activeDeadlineSeconds applies to the duration of the job, no matter how many Pods are created.
+Once a Job reaches activeDeadlineSeconds , all of its running Pods are terminated and the Job status will become type: Failed with reason: DeadlineExceeded."

   To delete job:
   ```